SOM-Research/gila/README.md

 **Target:** Understand the typical evolution of issues under each label: when are they discussed?, solved?, etc.

 **Visualization:**  A tree-like visualization that shows the average time for some important events in the evolution of the issues for a given label.
-The tree has a main path which includes two events: (1) the average time for the first comment from an external user and (2) the average  time for the first comment from a collaborator of the project.
-This path then forks into thre subpaths to represent (1) the percentage of issues closed (and the average time to be closed), (2) the percentage of issues merged (and the average time to be merged) and (3) the percentage of issues still open (and their average age).
+The tree has a main path which includes two events: (1) the average time for the first comment and (2) the average time for the first comment from a collaborator of the project.
+This path then forks into three subpaths to represent (1) the percentage of issues closed (and the average time to be closed), (2) the percentage of issues merged (and the average time to be merged) and (3) the percentage of issues still open (and their average age).

 ## Dataset